 - Flight Review with a certified reviewer – After you have passed the Small Advanced Exam, you’ll need to schedule an appointment with a Transport Canada-approved reviewer, where your ability to operate a drone safely will be assessed and verified.

 Our 2-day Advanced Ground School course covers everything you’ll need to know about the Small Advanced Exam and is offered throughout major cities in Canada and online.

 We’re Here To Support You

 As drone enthusiasts, we understand that this young industry can present challenges to those wanting to get in the air as soon as possible.
 If you have any questions or concerns about how these new drone regulations may affect you come June 1st, please reach out to us via our contact page – we’d love to help you take off.
+We are also a certified Flight Reviewer, and you can sign up for flight reviews here.
 Happy flying!